Acetaminophen / guaifenesin / pseudoephedrine Side Effects

 76. Loizou LA, Hamilton JG, Tsementzis SA "Intracranial haemorrhage in association with pseudoephedrine overdose."
 J Neurol Neurosurg Psychiatry 45 (1982): 471-2

-Not all side effects for acetaminophen / guaifenesin / pseudoephedrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of acetaminophen / guaifenesin / pseudoephedrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about acetaminophen/guaifenesin/pseudoephedrine